AltropInc/alt/doc/script/ControlFlow.md

 The "match" pattern test is to check the value of the control expression and see if it matches the given pattern.

-The "is" test is to check the type of the value evaluated from the control expression.
+The "is type" test is to check the type of the value evaluated from the control expression.

 All tests are performed top to bottom, however, a case test must appear before any other kind of tests.
 If a case is found, condition is true, or a pattern is matched, the first corresponding block will be executed and the control flow is done if there is no contibue to fallthrough.
+In the fallthrough, the case, the condition or the pattern whill be tested again and the block will be executed only when the test is sucessful.
+Therefore, the "case" test for equality in fallthrough will be ignored.